numpy/numpy/doc/source/user/troubleshooting.rst

     Importing the numpy c-extensions failed.
 This error can happen for different reasons, often due to issues with your setup.

-The error has a few additional information to help you trouble shoot:
+The error also has additional information to help you troubleshoot:

 * Your Python version
 * Your NumPy version

 Please check both of these carefully to see if they are what you expect.
-You may need to check your ``PATH`` or ``PYTHONPATH`` environment variables (see "Check Environment Variables" below).
+You may need to check your ``PATH`` or ``PYTHONPATH`` environment variables (see `Check Environment Variables`_ below).

-The following sections list commonly reported issues depending on your Setup.
+The following sections list commonly reported issues depending on your setup.
 If you have an issue/solution that you think should appear please open a NumPy issue so that it will be added.